Brett-Tanner/Journal/Oct_22.md

   - [] show any errors at the top of your form

 ## Tues 18th
 ### Odin Project - Ruby on Rails - Forms Project

 #### What I did
+- [x] Create a HTML form, without the Rails helpers
+  - [x] pass values to params hash as a hash
+  - [x] build the #create controller method
+    - [x] filter with user_params private method (on #new)
+- [x] Change the form to use Rails form_tags (saved other versions in branches)
+- [x] Create it one final time using form_with and the model
+  - [x] allow the form to also update users
+  - [x] show any errors at the top of your form

 #### What I learned
+- Form_with bound to a model is wayyyyy easier than the other ways of making a form

+## Wed 19th
+### Odin Project - Ruby on Rails - Sessions, Cookies and Authentication
+-